Spousal Support/Alimony Attorney in Clearwater

-If you are planning a divorce, or have already started that process, you are going to be impacted by whatever alimony reform act is passed, as it will apply to any case not concluded by Final Judgment before the statute changes.
-You will need an attorney who not only understands the current statutes requirements but who also has begun studying and preparing for the change in the statute that appear to be coming our way.
-Our expert divorce attorney is familiar with the thinking of the legislature on these issues and has the experience and expertise to understand the pending legislative changes and its impact on your case.
+This is the current state of Florida’s alimony laws, but state legislators have long been seeking to make dramatic changes to the system.
+If you are planning a divorce, or have already started that process, any alimony reform act that passes could have a dramatic impact on your divorce trial or mediation.
+You will need a Clearwater spousal support attorney who not only understands the current statutes requirements but who also has begun studying and preparing for changes in the statute that appear to be coming our way.
+Our expert Clearwater divorce attorney is familiar with the thinking of the legislature on these issues and has the experience and expertise to understand the pending legislative changes and its impact on your alimony case.

 DETERMINING ALIMONY PAYMENTS

 Under the current statute the Court has great discretion to determine how much alimony to award and for how long.
 Even if the legislature changes the statute and provides guidelines for the Court, the Judges of Pinellas County will still have great latitude in determining how much alimony will be paid and for how long it will be paid.

 Alimony is assigned in a very specific format by the courts, and is subject to your individual situation only.
 No two alimony cases or the circumstances of their receipt are alike.
 It is important to talk with our expert Clearwater alimony lawyer at length regarding your personal circumstances.
 This conversation will allow our Clearwater spousal support attorneys to develop the best legal strategy available for you to collect alimony in any applicable category.